· · · · · · ·

 Toddlers are mesmerized by fish tanks, and here they can both look and touch!
 Pack their swimsuits, because they’ll want to jump into the The Splashpad, an interactive fountain playground with special space just for little ones.

-Allow four hours to visit the Florida Aquarium.
+We recommend that families allow four hours to visit the Florida Aquarium.

-After a fun morning at the Florida Aquarium, enjoy lunch nearby at Columbia Café, located at the Tampa Bay History Center.
+After a fun morning at the Florida Aquarium, enjoy lunch nearby at Columbia Café, located mearby at the Tampa Bay History Center.

 Families can dine indoors or out — we prefer the view and relaxed space of the waterfront outside.
-A kids menu is also available.

-After lunch, take a stroll along the stroller friendly Tampa Riverwalk, which connects the Channelside District to Downtown Tampa.
 Along the Riverwalk, enjoy playgrounds, wide open spaces for kids to run, art installations, and great views.
-The Tampa Riverwalk connects many of Tampa’s family friendly attractions, so explore the website and pick something fun!
+The Tampa Riverwalk connects many of Tampa’s family friendly attractions — and you might find one you want to visit.

 Photo Credit: Keir Magoulas | Visit Tampa Bay

-Other family things to do in Tampa with Toddlers:
+Other family things to do in Tampa with Toddlers

 • Ben T. Davis Beach, located along the Courtney Campbell Causeway between Tampa and Clearwater, this public beach is nicely landscaped, with lifeguard stations and lots of soft, white sand.